IHK-hk/Project/README.md

 Features:
 Translate text from English → French
-Simple and clean user interface (CLI or Web, depending on implementation) Option to translate single words and phrases.
+Option to translate single words and phrases.
 Lightweight and easy to set up